wfailla/un-orchestrator/NFs/README_LAUNCH_VNF.md

 ### Register the VNF in the name-resolver
 Once the VNF image is created, such a VNF must be registered in the name-resolver database (to install the name-resolver, please check `../name-resolver/README.md`).
-This operation requires to edit the configuration file of the name-reselver and reboot the name-resolver itself; an example of such a file is available at `../name-resolver/config/example.xml`.
+This operation requires to edit the configuration file of the name-resolver and reboot the name-resolver itself; an example of such a file is available at `../name-resolver/config/example.xml`.

 ### Provide the graph description to the un-orchestrator
 In order to deploy your VNF on the UN, you must provide to the un-orchestration a NF-FG including such a VNF (to compile and then execute the un-orchestrator, please check the files `../orchestrator/README_COMPILE.md` and `../orchestrator/README_RUN.md`).